 - Other brands they frequently use (like and dislike)

 The scripts are simply a suggestion.
-You are not going to require that your sales professionals follow them word-for-word.
-Instead, they function as a playbook for success.
-The ability to tell stories actually starts to earn customer trust and pave the way toward winning buyers.
+You are not going to require that your b2b sales professionals follow them word-for-word.
+Instead, they function as one business sales for success.
+The ability to tell stories actually starts to earn good customer feedback and trust and paves a great way toward winning business to business or b2b buyers or b2b sale person.

 A pre-written script displays the brand’s voice in action.
 It should also outline the company’s philosophy.
 Always write scripts by considering the customer’s persona.

 Think about what is selling.
-Concisely, selling is the process of parties reaching a beneficial agreement.
+In Covid 19, selling is the b2b sales process of parties reaching a beneficial agreement.

 The components of selling include:

-- Selling involves a series of actions that form a process.
+- Selling involves a series of actions that form a b2b sales process.
 It is not just a single act.

-- Professional sales do conform to a certain degree to a standard.
-Yes, there is room for creativity and individuality, but the entire process is actually very disciplined and follows the playbook.
+- Professional sales do conform to a certain degree to a b2b sales standard.
+Yes, there is room for creativity and individuality, but the entire b2b sales process is actually very disciplined and follows the playbook.

 An Empowered Decision Process

-Modern technology has added layers to selling for buyers that simply did not exist years ago.
+Modern technology has added layers to selling for b2b buyers that simply did not exist years ago.
 Old-school traditional selling processes simply lack the sophistication to keep up due to limitations.
-New schools of selling have become necessary to succeed.
-One of the modern buying processes has truly flipped things by aligning the points of the sale with the buyer’s considerations.
+New schools of selling techniques have become necessary to succeed.
+One of the modern buying sales processes has truly flipped things by aligning the points of the sale with the buyer’s considerations in time.

 Selling is no longer simply about making a sale.
-Now it focuses on letting people make decisions that are mutually beneficial.
-An empowered decision process lets a seller and buyer work together to create a deal that satisfies everyone involved.
+Now it focuses on letting people make b2b sales decisions that are mutually beneficial.
+An empowered decision process lets a seller and buyer work together to b2b sales process to create a deal that satisfies everyone involved.

 Traditional sales methods once viewed people in niches.
-You were either a prospect or a customer.
+You were either a prospect or a b2b sales customer success.
 There was no delineation made between the two.
-The legacy process was never favored in quality or fit for the prospect/customer.
+The legacy business-to-business sales process was never favored in quality or fit for the prospect/customer.
 There was a serious lack of transparency which made sales forecasting inaccurate and inconsistent.
 Everything was in a state of disorder.

 Modern sales departments have now strived to remedy the situation by creating a gate system in the pipeline process.
 With the gates, prospects are placed in categories based on where they are in the selling/buying process.
-Gate systems are an improvement on old-school sales methods, but they are still not completely effective and often fall short of meeting the needs of sales professionals, managers, and executives who are looking to scale.
-In such situations, they require a great deal of knowledge and insight to make timely and effective decisions.
+Gate systems are an improvement on business-to-business sales funnel old-school sales methods, but they are still not completely effective and often fall short of meeting the business needs of sales professionals, managers, and executives who are looking to scale.
+In such situations, they require a great deal of knowledge of b2b sales and insight to make timely, business information and effective decisions.

 The traditional focus was once on closing sales or what was referred to as ‘enabling people to buy.’
-The systems caused adversarial relationships to form.
-An empowered decision approach is far removed from the traditional processes.
-The approach lets the sales professional take a leadership role where they foster mutual benefit.
-The seller and prospect can move forward a step at a time with complete clarity and confidence because they know that at the end of the day, they will make the right decision and take the proper action.
+The systems caused adversarial relationship building to form.
+An empowered decision approach is far removed from the traditional sales processes.
+The approach lets the b2b sales cycle process professional take a leadership role where they foster mutual benefit.
+The seller and prospect can move forward a step at a time and effort with complete clarity and confidence because they know that at the end of the day, they will make the right decision and take the proper action.

 Managing decisions is the paradigm shift we referred to in our introduction.
-A sales professional now views the sale from all angles: the buyer’s and the seller’s perspectives.
-When managing the sales cycle, everything is disciplined.
-The focus is homed in on leading prospects and buyers through the decision process so that the final outcome provides genuine value for the buyer and the seller.
+A sales professional now views the sale from all angles: the buyer’s and the seller’s perspectives and sales reps.
+When managing the b2b sales cycle, everything is disciplined.
+The focus is homed in on leading prospects business to business and process and buyers through the decision makers process data points so that the final outcome products and services provide genuine value for the buyer and the seller.

 - Know the steps that need to be taken before a sale.